 When a person or family wishes to reside in public housing operated by the Franklin County Housing Authority (FCHA), they must submit an application that provides FCHA with the information needed to determine eligibility.
 The application requires that the applicant provides copies of birth certificates and social security cards for all family members, and photo IDs for all adults in the home.

 FCHA will place all eligible families that apply for public housing and meet all of the eligibility requirements on a waiting list.
 When a unit becomes available, FCHA will select families from the waiting list in accordance with HUD requirements and FCHA policies as stated in its Admissions and Continued Occupancy Policy and the annual plan.

-IMPORTANT: Completed applications must be submitted online, and all accompanying paperwork returned to the Housing Authority by mail or submitted in person during normal business hours within 14 days.
+IMPORTANT: Completed applications can be submitted online, and all accompanying paperwork returned to the Housing Authority by mail or submitted in person during normal business hours within 14 days.
 Applications must be complete in order to be accepted by the Housing Authority for processing.
 The application requires copies of birth certificates and social security cards for all family members, and photo IDs for all adults in the home.

 To apply online (you will need a printer):